andrei-k/go-playground/html-calendar/README.md

-# Passing data and methods to template
+# HTML Template - Class calendar

-An examples of passing data and a method to a templates.
+An example of passing data and methods to a template.

 ## Usage